-For a wood-burning fire pit, you need room to scoot chairs around and to avoid walking too close to the fire.
+For wood-burning fire pits and wood fires, you need room to scoot chairs around and to avoid walking too close to the fire.
 A way to plan for this is to measure from the center of the fire pit.
 Measured this way, most patio experts recommend a diameter from 14 feet to 18 feet in diameter.
-Remember, it’s always better to have too much space, not too little.
+Remember, it’s always better to have too much space from the focal point, not too little.

 Most deep seating type chairs are 36 inches deep.
 For safety, allow for 2 feet for walking around chairs.
 If you like to put your feet up on the edge of the fire pit, that distance is around 30 inches.
 If you allow for two feet behind the chair to walk around, the total distance from the edge of the fire pit to the edge of the patio is 7.5 feet.

-For a gas-burning fire pit, the math is easier.
+For a gas-burning fire pit or gas fires, the math is easier.
 You shouldn’t sit closer than 2 feet.
 Most deep seating type chairs measure 36 inches deep.
 Then, add 2 feet behind the chair for safe walking space.
 In total, that’s 7 feet.
 A patio with a gas-burning fire pit is much smaller.